idanush/JavaScript-cookbook/README.md

 #### JSLint (JSHint)
 JSLint is a code quality and validation tool.JSLint takes a JavaScript source and scans it.
 If it finds a problem, it returns a message describing the problem and an approximate location within the source.
 The problem is not necessarily a syntax error, although it often is.
 JSLint looks at some style conventions as well as structural problems (It does not prove that your program is correct functionally).
 JSHint is a fork of JSLint which is community driven, rather than controlled by a single, opinionated person (Douglas Crockford).
 It allows more flexability in rules customizations compared to JSLint.
+JSHint allows more flexibility on how to write your code and what rules should be chosen and which should be ignored.
+JSHint offers the jshintrc files to provide a way to easily distributes the rules that the team should run.